tacodeDev/dev-starter/content/tezos_starter_04_smartpy.md

 Test this contract in the [SmartPy IDE](https://smartpy.io/ide?code=eJy9WFtv2zYUfvevINQXCfPUOHtqgBRzsqQb1qSo42LAikCgJcrmLJEqSTlxhv33Hoq6UBLtJBg2PcSmzuHh4Xdun0PzgguFZI6FKvYISySLyfX8lOYFOofvIeUhrXQiRfIiw4r4HsjDYu8Fk0mcYSkRrH2zJ4SP4GyC4ClA0igs@Zawuw0vopizlK6NRkJSFEWUURVFviRZOkX8gRExTxJBpKzt6EcLQ1sGvtnL0Tk@eH7JmRI4VsHB04wzU1S9TLDCwyMrgdoXxG_fV7IiXN7gov@yEdxiNXUKFiTmIhlv0k9cCkGYiqTi8dYA7zakH6VvGeEWCa1cA@HeUAgak1rxplTkaaQVTNyrYIyH36HVFxo04RjzZVJJf4Yz4WJiHxWcMuUHbSxW5T6qblIHw9xqS1kCQUrIox2LIpSkDsRQbdpgFdjqOyJouh9ETTup_daeKkyZHBkL@vjlgChea@S8L2zLIOOQ1kU8Nd56Dpw6kxrw9sg1UePTnvW4CHHOS6bQ@3PLcFjF86Crd1yIPeC5IWYP2vMSYQErsadsDS9RUYp4gyVB8AdhlNA0JTr_TKa4rnXAQ8upfgq_1zsYVv7JYUxf4yiViJdKI1_Zd7rYgP11CPR9OKwvvLKDPxD_2Pg@C4J@DrLEt1K915GmXbSm9iVvuQKE47oX6Z7ZYvc4F2u5hKSuS_MjlaoH75GukQqeR8_UvnqUhyy_4IQuxM@d008GmjzXv@Cp07pVdOkFYYYhI5Tve@CDN0X605wAC8@Y8IIgGG7uvbCsVJjprQCMF9hNrv3axMl41qx62HRh693OyqZef@4peWCOSag1K39DXoC25DkM1t9ul1eL6_nlFbpaLD4txtli_Mp0OL_CFzEOnZUYOlWdbrSJYQwN8XMb7i7amofaEs4QW5lw4lSw428q7WgQ761g3fdqsgF00JYqsPong3KuZ9@oIzVRtvKBphCqmu5IDzGoYcqAPTCckyg6aycbgAu0CDDUAl3tLQHxukFXKVjTDGftNNaiCMexBsP35lrgdddb8ZVL7YKvLCWc5OCay5oWQHwFVlzYmSRjwrCgHFm7mne@nXFVTz6v2F0PsI7q1XRunCcJWZXrKOeJvuhSlGScBYyzKC3Zmq6yRqlPQoZzQ2Hd3I3TpaKZDJt3EU@jUmS@t1GqkGdv35JHDMEjUMC5N7DT4FV9hnV1uKZJg9IP9ei1AIT4ao9bsjlMJ0ODhqR3jNKA0UK8Rw45kGj5l4EiByL6t4twmumLzlyyI_Xt4qKmRF_GRqt16Go77WPxUV2Q4@If8NF_nITUCpCOyCBxb0gFkP6pkuMtiZpc6d@5qdu5UA9cbE9mXt_jhMQ0x5kcNzK5z1c8M1thm2uYGCRyTXsHKdgyd_DbDVXbIGcHy6C9Zl_D7r3WlBElG9Jh3b6bSnD5_0Zz9LoNPFC1QQ@CAy2jSa8Swo7Iz44ek41Iqz0FTCL05TvYo@9xDREgjhQ44GCVXod8PPmXPg6nxyt8_K9csmFzg4PXmP4vxx9DxCTWGzRP_iqlqmg_9OeCwpClnCGFBfxIQnp@iZr9A28THSXD8JPKdG@7SdZT2LIUGUsNW9S3BdLn6NYv7NSDLi3bioUTnmZL8m55ld8U3z4_ktlP8U4uT2mRfvzwa_6u3Fzi5Maa1RZQzzbxQw38SPN@ReN2_AuhvdTvy9nd5pRvaXp6ffEnXc7n@WZd_LF7@uVi923xsPtMP_DhVNXP8a7erepuDgT8OwCt300-).

 #### Deploy and test your contract
 Before you can deploy your contract, you need to know the address of the token you want to sell.

 **Create an NFT to test**
-To create a simple NFT on the granda testnet we will just fork a token contract.
+To create a simple NFT on the hangzhounet testnet we will deploy the FA2 example contract from the smartpy ide.
-1. Open this contract (https://better-call.dev/granadanet/KT1DRbT9JvFurMwx8dsMbEWattuWGDZxaA9y/fork) in "better-call.dev".
+1. Open this contract and import it https://smartpy.io/ide?template=FA2.py
-2. Click on Fork.
-3. Add your address as the administrator.
-4. Select "GRANADANET" as the network.
+2. Adjust the admin address to your own wallet address in the `add_compilation_target` on line 1089.
+3. Click on "Run" and wait for compiling the contract.
+This might take a couple of seconds.
+4. Click on "Targets" (next to "Run") and select the "FA2_comp" compilation target.
+This might also take some time.
+5. In the right pane, click on the "Deploy Michelson Contract" tab and on the "Deploy Michelson Contract" button below it.
+6. Select the Hangzhounet in the "Node and Network" dropdown.
+7. Connect your wallet and load your account below.
+You might have to activate your account first if you have never used it before.
+8. In the "Origination Parameters" section click on "ESTIMATE COST FROM RPC".
-5. Click execute at the bottom and confirm the transaction with your temple wallet.
+9. Click on "Deploy Contract", "Accept" and sign the transaction with your wallet.
+10. In the new  "Origination Result" section click on "OPEN EXPLORER".
+In the new window scroll down to the bottom of the page and select "View on other explorers: Better Call Dev: Any network."
+11. Click on the address of the new Contract.
+You might have to wait a minute or two and refresh the page a couple of times.
+12. Go to "INTERACT" tab and select the "mint" operation on the right side.
-6. After your contract is deployed, save the address of the contract.
+13. Follow the instructions below on how to "Deploy your token shop contract".
+Copy the address of the Shop Contract
+14. Paste the address of the Shop Contract in the address form field in the "PARAMETERS" section.
+Fill next form field "amount" with value 1.
+15. In the "OPTIONAL SETTINGS" section fill amunt with the price of the NFT as specified in the Shop Contract (1 tez = 1000000 mutez).
+16. Click on "EXECUTE" and choose your wallet.
+Make sure you select the Administrator account to sign the transaction with.

 **Deploy your token shop contract**
 You can use the smartpy IDE to deploy your contract.